tyjvazum/arb/docs/src/guides/inscriptions.md

 printed when you run:

 ```
-ord wallet inscriptions
+arb wallet inscriptions
 ```

-And when you visit [the ordinals explorer](https://ordinals.com/) at `ordinals.com/inscription/INSCRIPTION_ID`.
+And when you visit a standards-compliant [ordinals explorer](https://ordinals.com/) at `/inscription/INSCRIPTION_ID`.

 Sending Inscriptions
 --------------------